Someone recently sent me this interesting article on memory tricks to get my two cents on it.

 But here’s the rub:

-No matter which way I shake my Magnetic Memory stick at this mnemonic, the rhyme would just exist in the void of my head if I don’t stick it someplace.
+No matter which way I shake my Magnetic Memory stick at a mnemonic examples like this one, the rhyme would just exist in the void of my head if I don’t stick it someplace.
+That’s why I almost always use the Memory Palace technique.

 Why not use a ‘G’ palace and pop this little gem into order with some other “gan” words and use Gandhi as a Magnetic Bridging Figure?

-Doing so creates so many strong interconnections that you can literally bounce into fluency as if your Memory Palace were some kind of trampoline.
-Memory athlete and memory expert Nelson Dellis and I discussed this point recently.
+Doing so creates even stronger memory connections.
+You can bounce into fluency much faster by operating this way – almost as if your Memory Palace were some kind of trampoline.

-In sum, rhymes have potential, particularly if you can get something visual into the rhyme, but especially if you locate the rhymes in a strategically predetermined location.
-Just like the Magnetic Memory Method prescribes.
+In sum, rhymes have potential, particularly if you can get something visual into the rhyme.